-Trinidad & Tobago is the southernmost, twin island republic of the archipelago of islands that constitute the West Indies.
-Trinidad and Tobago as a whole, has an area of 5,131 km2 (1,981 sq. miles) Trinidad has an area of 4,768 km2 (1,841 sq. miles) and Tobago has an area of about 300 km2 (120 sq. miles).
-The proposed projects will be executed on the larger of the islands, Trinidad in the Penal/Debe and Diego Martin Regional Corporations respectively.
-The total population in the Penal/Debe Corporation is 89, 342 persons - 45, 436 males and 43, 906 females and the total population in the Diego Martin Corporation is 102, 340 persons - 50, 212 males and 52, 127 females (according to the Central Statistical Office (CSO) 2011 Population and Housing Census).
+Trinidad and Tobago are the southernmost twin island republic of the archipelago of islands that constitute the West Indies.
+Trinidad and Tobago as a whole have an area of 5,131 km2 (1,981 square miles).
+Trinidad has an area of 4,768 km2 (1,841 square miles) and Tobago has an area of about 300 km2 (120 square miles).
+The proposed projects will be executed on both islands, one in Trinidad in the San Juan Laventille Regional Corporation and one in the Parish of St. Mary's Tobago.

+The San Juan/ Laventille Regional Corporation has a population of 178,410 persons - 90,795 males and 87,614 females while the Parish of St. Mary's has a population of 3,297 persons - 1,670 males and 1,628 females (according to the Central Statistical Office (CSO) 2011 Population and Housing Census).

-The climate of Trinidad and Tobago is tropical, warm and humid with two major seasons: a dry season from January to May and a wet season from June to December.
+The climate of Trinidad and Tobago is tropical, warm, and humid with two major seasons: a dry season from January to May and a wet season from June to December.
 A short dry spell, 'Petite Careme,' typically occurs in the middle of the wet season in September or October.
-Climate change is expected to affect the island by resulting in reduced rainfall, increased rainfall intensity resulting in higher runoff and flash floods, increased temperatures, sea level rise and more frequent storms.
-Due to the island's geographical location, hurricanes rarely pass near/over the islands, with Tobago being more frequently affected by storms and lower category hurricanes (Category 1 - 3) however in the recent past, a number of tropical storms have made landfall in Trinidad.
+Climate Change is expected to affect the island by resulting in reduced rainfall, increased rainfall intensity resulting in higher runoff and flash floods, increased temperatures, sea level rise and more frequent storms.
+Due to the island's geographical location, hurricanes rarely pass near/over the islands, with Tobago being more frequently affected by storms and lower category hurricanes (Category 1 - 3) however in the recent past, several tropical storms have made landfall in Trinidad.

-Trinidad is located along the south-eastern margin of the Caribbean Plate along the southern strike-slip boundary with the South American Plate and several major faults through the island.
+The islands of Trinidad and Tobago are located along the south-eastern margin of the Caribbean Plate along the southern strike-slip boundary with the South American Plate.
+Several major faults, largely east-west strike slip faults, run through the island of Trinidad.
+Conversely, north-northwest striking, oblique-slip faults intersect the island of Tobago (Snoke and Wadge, 2001).
 The region is therefore tectonically active with both shallow and deep earthquakes.

-The study area for this project is determined by the extent of direct and indirect impacts on the physical, biological and social environments.
+The study area for this project is determined by the extent of direct and indirect impacts on the physical, biological, and social environments.
 This includes the proposed site, surrounding vegetation, roads, rivers/streams.
 It also includes surrounding communities that can be affected by noise, surface runoff and dust during construction and transportation of materials to and from the site.

-The Wider Study Area (WSA) has been limited to the municipality (Clarke Road #9 - Rochard Road - Penal, Tucker Valley #34 - Chaguaramas) while the Immediate Study Area (ISA) is defined by a 1km radius around the well site.
+The Wider Study Area (WSA) has been limited to the municipality (Goldsborough WTP - Goldsborough, Santa Cruz WTP - Santa Cruz) while the Immediate Study Area (ISA) is defined by a 1km radius around the well site.